-Please invest 44%* of your and/or your business's net income in not-for-profit climate change fighting teams and projects to help stop the climate monster disasters that could kill 45% of all multi-cellular life on Earth in the next 5 to 10 years.
+Please invest 44%* of your net income and/or your business’s net income in not-for-profit climate change fighting teams and projects to help stop the climate monster disasters that are killing us, our planet, and its life.

 Your EarthMoney 44%* investment will slow down the growing number and crazy big climate monster heatwaves, wildfires, floods and storms, and help reduce violence, inflation, terrorism and geopolitical volatility.

-* If you need to reduce your EarthMoney percentage below 44% based on necessity, see the suggested sliding scale formula below.
-However, consider 44% as your minimum weekly EarthMoney investment goal, and that every additional percentage point will increase the chance we will survive this climate emergency.
+* Consider 44% as your minimum weekly EarthMoney investment goal, and that every additional percentage point will increase the chance we will survive this climate emergency.
+However, if you must reduce your EarthMoney percentage below 44% based on necessity, see the suggested sliding scale formula below.

 Giving 44% of your personal and/or your business’s net income [or relevant assets] to climate change fighting organizations and projects will cover your carbon emissions [24%], plus most of the carbon emissions for one more person and/or your business’s employees [20%].
 [44%=24%+20%]